$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 \subsection{$\nfa$ and $\unfa$ are self-reducible}

-Self-reducibility is a property of many natural relations, and it plays a key role in proving some important results (see for example \cite{jerrum1986random}).
-There are different ways of formalizing this concept, and they can get rather technical, but the intuition is pretty straightforward.
+Self-reducibility is a property of many natural relations, and it plays a key role in proving \review{some important results, like the tight relationship between counting and uniform generation established in \cite{jerrum1986random}.} There are different ways of formalizing this concept, and they can get rather technical, but the intuition is pretty straightforward.
 We say that a (decision) problem is self-reducible if it can be solved by referring to smaller instances of the same problem.
 For example, SAT is self-reducible.
 Given a propositional formula $\phi$, consider its satisfiability problem.
 We can easily reduce that problem to smaller instances of SAT as follows.
 Take the first variable of $\phi$ and replace it by $0$ to get a new formula $\phi_0$.
 Do the same with $1$ to get a new formula $\phi_1$.
 Notice that $\phi$ is satisfiable if and only if $\phi_0$ or $\phi_1$ is satisfiable.
 Moreover, both $\phi_0$ and $\phi_1$ have one less variable than $\phi$, so they are smaller instances.

 Now, self-reducibility does not imply the existence of a polynomial-time solution for a problem, as SAT well illustrates.
 It is true that the instances get smaller, until they eventually become trivially easy to solve.
-But the number of instances is multiplied, so recursively applying self-reduciblity can lead to an exponential number of smaller instances to solve.
+But the number of instances is multiplied, so recursively \review{applying self-reducibility can} lead to an exponential number of smaller instances to solve.
 Rather than a solution method, self-reducibility is thought of as a structural feature of a problem.

 Now, definitions (and proofs) of self-reducibility can get very technical, partly because they have to formalize the notion of ``smaller instance''.
 Hence, they crucially depend on the way that problems are encoded.\footnote{Thus, saying something like ``SAT is self-reducible'' is slightly inaccurate.
 We need to specify the way in which the problem, inputs and solutions are encoded, before we can assert something like that.} We now state the main result of this subsection.